Causal Multi-Task Demand Learning: Experiments

 \subsection{Evaluation on Retail Dataset}

-We evaluate {DCMOML} on \emph{UK-online-retail}, an online retail dataset containing transaction data spanning 01/12/2010--09/12/2011 for a UK-based gift retailer \citep{uci_online_retail}.
-It contains $\sim 4{,}070$ products, each with an average of 3.78 distinct posted prices (median 4).
-Price exposure is highly concentrated: the modal price accounts for 65.48\% of observed days on average, and the top two prices together account for 89.74\%.
+We evaluate {DCMOML} on \emph{UK-online-retail}, an online retail transaction dataset from a UK-based gift retailer spanning 01/12/2010--09/12/2011 \citep{uci_online_retail}.
+It contains $\sim 4{,}070$ products, with an average of 3.78 distinct posted prices per product (median 4).
+Price exposure is highly concentrated: the modal price accounts for 65.48\% of observed days on average, and the top two prices for 89.74\%.

-\paragraph{Tasks and holdout protocol.} We construct two product-level task definitions.
+{\bf Tasks and holdout protocol.} We define two product-level tasks.
 In both, the context is $Z_i\in\mathbb{R}^{1024}$, the sentence-transformer embedding \citep{reimers2019sentencebert} of the product title.
-Since ground-truth demand parameters $\Theta_i$ are unobserved, performance of demand estimation methods is evaluated by predictive accuracy on a held-out price point.

-\begin{enumerate} \item {\it Static-Top3 (aggregate view).} We retain products with at least three distinct prices ($n=2833$).
-For each product, we compute average daily demand at its three most frequently observed prices, yielding three pairs $(p_{i1},D_{i1}), (p_{i2},D_{i2}), (p_{i3},D_{i3})$ ordered by frequency.
-We train on the top two pairs (so $K=2$) and evaluate on the third.
-This construction intentionally discards timing and treats the data as a compressed price--mean-demand summary, mirroring common practice in demand estimation when pricing is viewed as locally non-adaptive.

-\item {\it Exposure-Sequence (temporal view).} For each product, we compress the daily price/sales series into a sequence of \emph{price exposures} $\{(p_{ik},e_{ik},D_{ik})\}_{k=1}^{K_i}$, where $p_{ik}$ is the $k$th distinct posted price level, $e_{ik}$ is the number of consecutive days it is in effect, and $D_{ik}$ is the average daily demand over those $e_{ik}$ days.
+Since ground-truth demand parameters $\Theta_i$ are unobserved, we evaluate demand estimation by held-out price-point prediction. \begin{enumerate}[leftmargin=*] \item {\it Static-Top3 (aggregate view).} We retain products with at least three distinct prices ($n=2833$).
+For each product, we compute average daily demand at its three most frequently observed prices, producing three pairs $(p_{i1},D_{i1}), (p_{i2},D_{i2}), (p_{i3},D_{i3})$ ordered by frequency.
+We train on the top two pairs ($K=2$) and evaluate on the third.
+This intentionally discards timing and treats the data as a compressed price--mean-demand summary, matching common demand-estimation practice. \item {\it Exposure-Sequence (temporal view).} For each product, we compress the daily price/sales series into a sequence of price exposures $\{(p_{ik},e_{ik},D_{ik})\}_{k=1}^{K_i}$, where $p_{ik}$ is the $k$th distinct posted price, $e_{ik}$ is the number of consecutive days it remains in effect, and $D_{ik}$ is average daily demand over those days.
 By construction $p_{i,k}\neq p_{i,k+1}$.
-We truncate to a common length $K$ and focus on $K=2$, holding out exposure $3$ for evaluation. \end{enumerate}
+We truncate to common length $K$ and focus on $K=2$, holding out exposure $3$. \end{enumerate}